Cleaning Mold & Odors Off Your Stuff

 I realize some of these machines are expensive.
 For instance a hydroxyl generator will cost an arm and a leg to buy.
 So, you might decide to rent some of these items.
 I would warn you to be careful.
 Consider that these machines have been used on other moldy houses or buildings that may have had more toxic molds than you currently have.
 How are these machines cleaned in-between use.
 Are you bringing new spores of some other mold into your home.
 Sorry, to be a spoil sport but this needs to be considered.

 I don't know much about these, but they sound interesting.

 There is titanium paint that you put on the wall, especially in attics or basements with UV light or in a room that gets sunlight, you don't need the UV light and can just open the shades .
 The sun or generated UV light causes the titanium paint to make a continuous stream of hydoxyl molecules so they will constantly oxidize the VOCs/toxins.
-Same as if constant ozone except they don’t hurt people, animals or products.
-(At least that is the current though.)
+Same as if constant ozone except the claim is of course that they don’t hurt people, animals or products.
+(At least that is the current thought.)

 There is also a special gypsum board such as "Air renew" made by certaineed, which traps volatile organic compounds and breaks them down.
 They can continue trapping and breaking down VOCs for up to 75 years after installation.
 You have to use water-based acrylic or breathable paints or breathable wallpaper so the drywall will be able to suck in the vocs from the surrounding area.

 Then there is a LED lightbulb made by Biovitae that surrounded by glass shell with a thin titanium dioxide coating.
-As the lights are operated they produce hydroxyl radicals which the lightbulb manufacturer claims kills microbes and reduces VOCs.
-The studies are mixed as to whether they produce enough hydroxyl radicals to actually do anything
+As the lights are operated they produce wnough hydroxyl radicals that the lightbulb manufacturer claims kills microbes and reduces VOCs.
+The studies are mixed as to whether they produce enough hydroxyl radicals to actually do anything.

 Websites You Should Know About For Up To Date Data On Cleaning